gotardo/WP-Plugin/README.md

 ```

 #### Helper functions
 Plugin class provides some helper functions that can be useful to code faster:
 `\WPFW\Plugin::adminNotice($text)` Displays an admin notice in wp-admin with the message `$text`

 ### Autoloader

 The plugin will try to autoload all classes from your `{your_plugin_path}/inc/` directory.
 You can follow a name convention to load them.
-Namespaces and underscores will be readed as folders, so...
-class `\Namespace\Foo_Thing` would map to `{your_plugin_path}/inc/Namespace/Foo/Thing.php`
+Namespaces and underscores will be readed as folders, so class `\Namespace\Foo_Thing` would map to `{your_plugin_path}/inc/Namespace/Foo/Thing.php`

 But you will need to include your main plugin class (this one extending `\WPFW\Plugin` as this will be the one in charge of initializing the autoloader.